We welcome you to apply to study at Cambridge if you are a disabled student.

 Tell us about your disability

 Our application process is fair, accessible and inclusive.
-If you're disabled, your application will be assessed in the same way as any other application.
+If you're a disabled student, your application will be assessed in the same way as any other application.

 Please let us know about your disability in your UCAS application.
-You can also tell us about your disability at the end of the My Cambridge Application and in the Extenuating Circumstances Form.
-You will be asked about any adjustments you might need for interview (like extra time) at a later stage, so you don't need to submit those via the Extenuating Circumstances Form.
+You can also tell us about your disability at the end of the My Cambridge Application and in your extenuating circumstances information.

 It's good to let us know about your disability as early as possible, even if you don't think you'll need any support to begin with.
 This is the best way to make sure we can support you if: